kobozo/kobozo-opencode/command/create-style-guide.md

 **IMPORTANT**: Always show diffs and get user approval before making any changes.
 ```

-4. Wait for style-guide-updater to complete
+4. Wait for style-guide-manager to complete

 5. Review the changes made